TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/Report.md

 #### Hyperparameter

 **buffer_size**
-Configures the maximum size of the replay buffer, older values will be discarded.
-I started with a size of `10e6`, like described in the DDPG paper.
-As this takes a while to fill with one agent, I decreased the buffer size to `1e6`, like used in the udacity example in [1].
-This also took a while, therefore I decreased to `1e5`.
-After reading the advice for this project in Udacity Knowledge Base[4] to better use a large buffer, I set value to `1e6`.
+Controls the buffer size of the replay buffer. #todo acutal value+got from solution

 **sample_batch_size**
-Configures how much samples at each learning step should be pulled from the replay buffer, actual value `64` identical to the size in the DDPG paper [2].
+Configures how much samples at each learning step should be pulled from the replay buffer, actual value #todo + from solution

 **gamma**
 The factor how much future rewards should be noted in the valuation of the current action, actual value `0.99` like in the DDPG paper [2].